 Alex’s Lemonade Stand Foundation

-Gayla Carr joined the Alex’s Lemonade Stand Foundation team in April 2016.
+Gayla Freeman joined the Alex’s Lemonade Stand Foundation team in April 2016.
 A North Carolina native, she became involved in fundraising for childhood cancer awareness and research while an undergrad student at Elon University working with Elonthon and the Kernodle Center for Service Learning and Community Engagement.
 After graduation, Gayla continued to work in nonprofit development in Asia, St. Louis and Chicago.
 She first learned about ALSF while working at Saint Louis University’s Center for Service and Community Engagement as the Dance Marathon advisor.
 When it came time to look for her next opportunity, Gayla thought this position would be a great fit, combining both her nonprofit development and higher education backgrounds.

 Organizing the Student Leadership Academy is one of Gayla’s favorite aspects of her job at ALSF.
 Leading up to the SLA, Gayla coordinates the marketing and advertising of the program, as well as handles the application process.
 During the week of SLA, Gayla teaches the students about Alex’s Lemonade Stand Foundation, fundraising, and event planning alongside the Learning to Lead staff.